-"Only because my Bill wishes to do ze 'onorable thing and ask for ze permission first," Fleur countered.
+"Only because my Bill wishes to do zee 'onorable thing and ask for zee permission first," Fleur countered.

 "Whatever…now off to bed, you two!" she ordered, waving both Hermione and Fleur away from the table with her fingers.
 "Harry will be following right behind after he eats his soup."

 Not wishing to get involved in this disagreement, Harry instead focused on filling his stomach.
-He looked down at the table and frowned, certain that there had been a spoon there next to the bowl.
-As he ducked his head to look to see if it had fallen to the floor, Fleur reached across the table and lightly grasped Hermione's hand.
+He looked down at the table and frowned, certain that he has seen a spoon.
+As he ducked to see if it had fallen to the floor, Fleur reached across the table and lightly grasped Hermione's hand.